timcash/shikonohenka/README.md

 5. Detaching ideas from identity.
 Instead build ones identity around the idea that a changing of mind is unavoidable and even desirable.
 6. View all ideas as part of a web of information.
 Others will never be at all of the same points at the same time.
 Instead of looking down on others for holding different ideas, remember the journey along paths of the web and how far ones own mind had to travel.
 7. To be a composable philosophy, easily attached or included with other philosophies.
+8. Remove the shame and fear of admitting to holding an idea that is later found to be incorrect.

 ##### Non Goals
 1. Statement about objective truth